-He adds that the key to a successful transition is having stakeholders and partners that share the same vision for the business, “Transitions aren’t easy, but Greg and the First West Capital team were able to really help us dig deep to solve problems and move the deal along.
+He adds that the key to a successful transition is having stakeholders and partners that share the same vision for the business, “Transitions aren’t easy, but the First West Capital team were able to really help us dig deep to solve problems and move the deal along.
 They also introduced us to First West Leasing, which has allowed us to optimise our capital structure through equipment leasing – that’s huge for us since equipment is such as big part of our business.”

 In the next year, Construction Drilling plans to modify its organizational structure, connect with customers and continue to evaluate the market for new opportunities.
 Future plans include expanding the company’s current scope, which is limited to pile-driving and drilling, and by taking on new contracts in Alberta, Saskatchewan and Manitoba.
 “We recently set up an equipment yard in Edmonton, which will allow us to transport our heavy equipment to those areas more cost effectively,” notes Joel.